-Abu Dhabi International Airport welcomes first SF Express flight
+Abu Dhabi International Airport welcomes first SF Express Flight

 Chinese-based SF Express, one of the world's largest providers of express logistics services and solutions, has gained significant attention in the logistics industry due to its recent international expansion strategy.
 With its sights set on strengthening its position as a major logistics and cargo player, SF Express has made impressive breakthroughs by launching operations between China’s Wuhan and Abu Dhabi.

-Speaking about this achievement, Jamal Al Dhaheri, Managing Director and Chief Executive Officer of Abu Dhabi Airports, said, “We are proud to welcome SF Express to Abu Dhabi.
+Speaking about this achievement, His Excellency Eng.
+Jamal Al Dhaheri, Managing Director and Chief Executive Officer of Abu Dhabi Airports said: “We are proud to welcome SF Express to Abu Dhabi.
 This marks a new milestone in our efforts to become a leading cargo and logistics hub in the region.
 We eagerly anticipate further partnerships as we continue our growth journey to establish Abu Dhabi as a major air cargo hub in the region.”

 By partnering with industry leaders Etihad Cargo and Kerry Logistics, SF Express is set for success in the Middle East.
 With Etihad Cargo's prominence in the air cargo and logistics industry and Kerry Logistics' strong presence in the region, SF Express will be able to tap into the expertise and resources of these global providers, resulting in higher-quality and more reliable service delivery for their customers.